neuroethology/MARS/docs/Docker_instructions.md

   - `-dit` starts the container in detached + interactive mode
   - `--name MARS` is the name of the container you're starting (can be anything)

-  > **_NOTE:_** On some computers, the nvidia docker image MARS is based on fails to install cudnn5.1 correctly, without which tensorflow won't run on the GPU.
-If you have cudnn5.1 on your local machine, you can hackily fix this by adding the argument `-v /usr/local/cuda:/usr/local/cuda` to the command above, ie borrowing the needed files from the host computer.
-Another option is to enter the built container and install cudnn5.1 manually.
-Still not sure what is causing cudnn5.1 installation to fail.
+  > **_NOTE:_** Sometimes the NVIDIA docker image fails to install cuDNN correctly, without which TensorFlow won't run on the GPU.
+If you have cuDNN 7.4 or greater on your local machine, you can fix this by adding the argument `-v /usr/local/cuda:/usr/local/cuda` to the command above, ie borrowing the needed files from the host computer.
+Another option is to enter the built container by calling `docker attach MARS` and install cuDNN manually, following instructions [here](install_linux_nvidia.md).

   To confirm that your container is running, enter the command `docker ps -a` into terminal.
 You should see a container named "MARS" that was just created:
   ```